Note: This post may contain affiliate links. Please see my disclosure page for more details.

 Nothing is more ridiculous than American tipping culture, I’m aware, but quite simply: our absurd laws make it so that servers make just about $2 an hour without tips.
 As a result, the customer has to step in to make sure their server doesn’t starve.

-Even if you had shitty service, leave a minimum of 15%, and for anything upwards of OK service, please tip 20%.
+Even if you had shitty service, leave a minimum of 15%, and for anything upwards of OK service, please tip 20% or more if you want to.
 I know it’s annoying, but that’s just how it is in America.
-If you short them on your bill, you are essentially stealing your server’s wages.
-I agree that it’s wrong that it is this way, and that it should be incumbent upon employers to provide a living wage.
+If you short them their tips on your bill, you are essentially stealing your server’s wages.
+I agree that it’s wrong that it is this way, and that it should be incumbent upon employers to provide a living wage, not the other way around.
 However, you aren’t going to change anything by not leaving a tip — you’re just taking food off your server’s table, i.e., the very person who is putting food on yours.

 Take advantage of our amazing ethnic food